 To capitalize on the budding market for on-device AI, chipset vendors, OEMs, and Independent Software Vendors (ISVs) are establishing strategic partnerships.
 Such partnerships are vital for providing the hardware and software tailored for productivity AI applications.

-• Qualcomm has dominated the early opportunity for on-device AI in the smartphone segment, with smartphone partners HONOR, OPPO, and Motorola leveraging Snapdragon 8 Gen 3.
+- Qualcomm has dominated the early opportunity for AI-supported smartphones, with partners HONOR, OPPO, and Motorola leveraging Snapdragon 8 Gen 3.
 Qualcomm also has strong ties with Microsoft, the overseer of Windows.
 It’s been foreshadowed that the first iteration of Snapdragon X Elite PCs will launch around the same time as the next Windows version.
 Besides this, PC ISV partners such as Beatoven.ai, CyberLink, Camo, DynamoFL, ArcSoft, and Elliptic Labs are champions of running generative AI software on-device.
-Lastly, Qualcomm has OEM partners—Acer, HP, Lenovo, ASUS, and Samsung—which appreciate the advantages of running productivity AI apps on-device.
+Lastly, Qualcomm has OEM partners—Acer, HP, Lenovo, ASUS, and Samsung—which appreciate the advantages of running productivity AI apps on the device.

 Figure 1: Microsoft Copilot on Lenovo Windows 11 Laptop